dwinston/task-snuggler/README.md

 necessary.

-* If you miss a session, your calendar will adjust if possible so you can do all your sessiosn before the week ends.
+* If you miss a session, your calendar will adjust if possible so you can do all your sessions before the week ends.

-* If you manually drag and drop commitment sessions, Task Snuggler listens and learns your preferences so that it learns where to place your commitment sessions based on your preference and free time.
+* If you manually drag and drop commitment sessions, Task Snuggler listens and learns where to place your commitment sessions based on your past preferences.

-* For one-off events, they can be inserted manually or imported by using a Google account.
+* One-off events can be inserted manually or imported via Google Calendar.